-This program is available from April 2019
+This program is currently under development and is expected to be available from late 2019

 Mars Mission 5 will fill your classroom with a genuine sense of wonder, discovery and hi-tech science.
 This exciting 2-part video conference program, led by the Mars Lab team, gives your class an engaging framework to talk about space, consider the possibility of life on other planets and to carry out an authentic collaborative scientific investigation.